Coronavirus: History

-Microbiology
+Virology

 Structure

 Coronaviruses are large, roughly spherical particles with unique surface projections.
 Their size is highly variable with average diameters of 80 to 120 nm.
 Extreme sizes are known from 50 to 200 nm in diameter.
 The total molecular mass is on average 40,000 kDa.
 They are enclosed in an envelope embedded with a number of protein molecules.
 The lipid bilayer envelope, membrane proteins, and nucleocapsid protect the virus when it is outside the host cell.

 The viral envelope is made up of a lipid bilayer in which the membrane (M), envelope (E) and spike (S) structural proteins are anchored.
 The molar ratio of E:S:M in the lipid bilayer is approximately 1:20:300.
 The E and M protein are the structural proteins that combined with the lipid bilayer to shape the viral envelope and maintain its size.
 S proteins are needed for interaction with the host cells.
 But human coronavirus NL63 is peculiar in that its M protein has the binding site for the host cell, and not its S protein.
 The diameter of the envelope is 85 nm.
 The envelope of the virus in electron micrographs appears as a distinct pair of electron-dense shells (shells that are relatively opaque to the electron beam used to scan the virus particle).

 The M protein is the main structural protein of the envelope that provides the overall shape and is a type III membrane protein.
-It consists of 218 to 263 Amino acid residues and forms a layer 7.8 nm thick.
+It consists of 218 to 263 amino acid residues and forms a layer 7.8 nm thick.
 It has three domains, a short N-terminal ectodomain, a triple-spanning transmembrane domain, and a C-terminal endodomain.
 The C-terminal domain forms a matrix-like lattice that adds to the extra-thickness of the envelope.
 Different species can have either N- or O-linked glycans in their protein amino-terminal domain.
 The M protein is crucial during the assembly, budding, envelope formation, and pathogenesis stages of the virus lifecycle.

 The E proteins are minor structural proteins and highly variable in different species.
 There are only about 20 copies of the E protein molecule in a coronavirus particle.
 They are 8.4 to 12 kDa in size and are composed of 76 to 109 amino acids.
 They are integral proteins (i.e. embedded in the lipid layer) and have two domains namely a transmembrane domain and an extramembrane C-terminal domain.
 They are almost fully α-helical, with a single α-helical transmembrane domain, and form pentameric (five-molecular) ion channels in the lipid bilayer.
 They are responsible for virion assembly, intracellular trafficking and morphogenesis (budding).